ÀÏ°ÄÃÅÁùºÏ²Ê¿ª½±¼Ç¼

 Ride the funicular for lofty bridge views

-Porto has just one inclined rail line, but it鈥檚 well worth seeking out.
-The Funicular dos Guindais takes you from a street near the base of the Ponte Dom Lu铆s I to Batalha-Guindais station near the Igreja de Santa Clara.
-The 25-passenger funicular takes three minutes to travel the 281m (922ft) and provides excellent views over Porto鈥檚 iconic steel bridge (designed by a student of Gustave Eiffel) as well as Vila Nova de Gaia鈥檚 port wine lodges across the river.
-The funicular is not part of the Andante pass (unless you purchase a monthly pass), so you鈥檒l have to pay for a ride separately (鈧2.50).
+Hilly Porto has just one inclined rail line – and it’s well worth seeking out.
+In just three minutes, the whisks you from a riverside street at the base of the Ponte Dom Luís I up to Batalha-Guindais station near the Igreja de Santa Clara, 281m (922ft) above.
+The 25-passenger funicular provides excellent views over ±Ê´Ç°ù³Ù´Ç’s iconic steel bridge (designed by a student of Gustave Eiffel) as well as Vila Nova de Gaia’s port-wine lodges across the river.

 Hop in a taxi or a ride-share late at night